LinkSheet/LinkSheet/README.md

 All donations of 5€+ are eligible for LinkSheet Pro.
 Currently, the only benefit Pro provides is hiding the donation banner within the app.
 In the future, I may implement some Pro-only features, but these will be new features.
 Existing features will not be paywalled.

 Want to donate in another way (Bank Transfer/Paypal etc., or another crypto)?
-Send a mail to `1fexd[at]420blaze.it`
+Send a mail to `1fexd[at]420blaze.it`.
+Also, if I haven't contacted you after a few days to give you access to Pro builds, please don't hesitate to send me an email to the afore mentioned email address

 ## Nightly builds